 3) God somehow makes allowances for these situations

-If we have free will and God is fair, but our world is clearly unfair, we can only assume that God must make allowances to compensate for the various circumstances He places us in.
+If we have free will and God is fair, but our world is unfair, we can only assume that God must make allowances to compensate for all the variables encountered in each of our lives.

-In order to preserve God’s fairness, we’d also have to assume multiple levels of punishment and reward.
-So, say, the person with 999 points doesn’t go to hell, but they don’t get a mansion, either.
+We can’t preserve God’s fairness without multiple levels of punishment and reward.
+In this example, the person with 999 points doesn’t go to hell, but they don’t get a mansion, either.
 Perhaps they’re awarded a nice tudor in a suburb of heaven, one without a private pool.

-John 14:6 says that “No one comes to the Father except through me,” so most Christians will not readily accept Buddha as a substitute for Jesus.
-And Muslims insist that believing Jesus is God will land you in hell, so they too are not about to say that your beliefs don’t matter.
+For example, John 14:6 says that “No one comes to the Father except through me,” so most Christians will not readily accept Buddha as a substitute for Jesus.
+And Muslims insist that believing Jesus is God will land you in hell, so they too are not about to say that your religious beliefs don’t ultimately matter.

-While the idea that many paths can lead to heaven is gaining in popularity, it still strikes me as an attempt to evolve religion into something new so it can still be deemed reasonable.
+While the idea that many paths can lead to heaven is now gaining in popularity, it still strikes me as an attempt to evolve religion into something new, and something more reasonable.

 4) God has nothing to do with it